I love the Big Island. You get a more more diverse experience than any of the other islands.

 We typically fly into the Keahole airport.
 The airport is in the middle of an old lava flow which is still mostly barren rock.
 The airport tends to be hot and uninviting.
 If you are coming from Kauai getting off the plane might come as a shock and you might wonder if you have made a mistake.
 Fear not.
 The Big Island has a lot going for it.

-Our favorite place to stay on this side of the island is the vacation home Hawaiian Oasis, which was originally a wonderful B&B originally called Puanani B&B. The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
+Hawaiian Oasis is a very peaceful B&B which is a modest drive from Kailua-Kona.
+The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
 When it originally opened it was featured in Sunset magazine in April 1995 as one of the ten most beautiful places to stay in the west.
 The facilities include a weight and exercise room, Jacuzzi, lap pool with BBQ area, tennis court, access to a washer / dryer, and WiFi Internet access.

 If you head down Napoopoo Road you will find the Napo’opo’o Beach park which looks out onto Kealakekua Bay.
 The bay is a marine sanctuary which provides some of the best snorkeling in the Hawaiian islands and is frequented regularly by playful dolphins.
 Most of the snorkeling cruises which leave from Kailua-Kona come to this bay which houses the Captain Cook memorial.
 There are a number of companies which rent sea kayaks which launch from the Napo’opo’o Beach park.
-I would recommend kayaking across the bay to the Captain Cook Memorial for the snorkeling, but I have heard (but not confirmed) that you can no longer pull the kayaks up at the memorial.
+I used to recommend kayaking across the bay to the Captain Cook Memorial for the snorkeling, but I have heard (but not confirmed) that you can no longer pull the kayaks up at the memorial.

 If you want to eat a meal in this part of the island I would suggest The Keei Cafe (best food), The Aloha Cafe (nice view), Aloha Angel Cafe also known as Aloha Theatre Cafe for reasonable food with a funky atmosphere.